Trump official tasked with defending DOGE cuts posted fashion influencer videos from her office

 The rules don’t “give cover to a federal employee using government resources to subsidize their private business,” Sherman said.
 “It is highly problematic that while dedicated civil servants who want to work for the government are being fired for all manner of dubious reasons, or are being forced out by this administration, that someone at the agency leading that attack on the civil service is using their government job for private gain.”

-Still, Kathleen Clark, a government ethics expert at Washington University in St. Louis, said Pinover’s potential rule violations were small potatoes compared to other ethical questions surrounding the role of DOGE and Musk in the Trump administration.
+Still, Kathleen Clark, a government ethics expert at Washington University in St. Louis, said Pinover’s conduct was small potatoes compared to what she described as more serious ethical and constitutional violations in the Trump administration.

 Because Pinover didn’t reference her OPM position in her online posts, “she does not appear to be attempting to trade on the prestige of government office,” Clark noted.